Artist Behind the Work

-I am inspired by the people ( la Gente) that exist public spaces.
+I am inspired by the people that exist public spaces.
 The working class & immigrant Black & Brown communities are the beat of the heart of the streets.

-I am led by community, my ancestors, and the elders before me who have paved the way for me to do the work that I do.
-The Black women & femmes who have created culture- The Queer POC who continually pave the way for all of us.
-I do this work as my place in this revolution of self taught game changers.
-I am led and inspired by the abolitionist Black women that have created the blue print since the beginning of time.
+I am led by community, my ancestors, and the elders and artists before me who have paved the way for me to do the work that I do.
+The Black folks and specifically women who have created culture- The Queer & Trans and migrants who continually pave the way for all of us.